Rastusik/ZendYamlConfig/README.md

 Module providing the ability to use YAML configuration files in ZF2.

 Many devs don't like ZF2 for many reasons, one of them is the necessity to use php arrays for configuration.
-With this module, you it is possible to leave behind all the php arrays and to use a nicer and more compact format, in other words, you are able to change files like this:
+With this module, it is possible to leave behind all the php arrays and to use a nicer and more compact format, in other words, you are able to change files like this:

 ```php
 <?php

 return [
     'modules' => [
         'ZendDeveloperTools',